blitterated/docker-dev-env/README.md

 ## Intent

 This concept is not for creating containers ready for production deployment.
-Instead the intent is to code without polluting the development machine, and to deploy the project to a production runtime that is most likely not container based.
+Instead the intent is to code without polluting the host development machine, and to deploy the project to a production runtime that is most likely not container based, e.g. a static website whose tooling has live/hot reload built in.
 It's simply another way to achieve a deeper kind of segregation along the lines of `virtualenv` or `bundle install --local`.

+This is meant to be a base image for building more focused build time and dev time images.
+I really don't like using `echo` or `sed` to add lines to `.bashrc`, so I've opted to have `.bashrc` source all files found in the `~/.dde.rc` directory in the image.
+Just drop any extra shell configuration in a file in that directory, and it will get sourced.

 ## Building and Running